How Much Does Surrogacy Cost with West Coast Surrogacy?

 How can I make surrogacy more affordable?

 There are many financial options that can help intended parents make the costs of surrogacy more manageable, including taking out loans, using credit cards, and using savings.
-At West Coast Surrogacy, we’ve partnered with Prosper Healthcare Lending and New Life Fertility Finance, both of which provide intended parents with financing options to help make their family-building journeys more affordable.
+At West Coast Surrogacy, we also work with third-party financial service organizations, like Prosper Healthcare Lending and New Life Fertility Finance, both of which provide intended parents with financing options to help make their family-building journeys more affordable.